prisma/specs/caps/Readme.md

 # Client Generation

-Client generation describes taking the schema capability map and merging it with the user's schema AST to generate an intermediate representation, internally called the DMMF.
+Client generation describes taking the a connector's capability map and merging it with the user's schema AST to generate an intermediate representation, internally called the DMMF.
 The Query Generator loops over the capability map with the schema AST.

 ```
                          │ schema AST